 Debt Consolidation Loans

 If you have other debt, you can use a loan to consolidate it in one place, making it easier to manage and pay off.
 In many cases, a debt consolidation loan is an unsecured personal loan.
 If you can pay less in interest, you’ll save money and get out of debt sooner.
-Plus, another advantage to a debt consolidation loan is the fact that you can use it to pay off credit cards, which can your credit utilization score.
+Another advantage to a debt consolidation loan is that you can use it to pay off credit cards, which can your credit utilization score.

 You do have to be careful with debt consolidation loans, though, because when you free up space on a credit card, you might be tempted to use it again, which could put you in a worse position down the road.